 Note: The Governor's executive order allowing boards and committees in Florida to meet virtually without a quorum physically present due to COVID-19 concerns expired on October 31, 2020.
-At their meeting on September 9, 2020, MetroPlan Orlando Board members approved Resolution #20-15 which enables the MetroPlan Orlando advisory committees to continue to meet virtually in workshop sessions.
-At these workshop sessions, the committees will review and discuss action items going to the board and will provide informal consensus recommendations to the board on the action items but will not take formal action in order that a physical quorum will not be required.
-The committees will be taking formal action to ratify the Board's actions at future in-person meetings.
+At their meeting on September 9, 2020, the MetroPlan Orlando Board approved Resolution #20-15 which enables the MetroPlan Orlando advisory committees to continue to meet virtually in workshop sessions through the end of 2020.
+At these workshop sessions, the committees will review and discuss action items going to the Board and will provide informal consensus recommendations to the Board on the action items, but will not take formal action in order that a physical quorum will not be required.
+The committees will then take formal action to ratify the Board's actions at future in-person meetings.

-A. Approval of October 28, 2020 Meeting Minutes (Tab 1)
+A. November 5, 2020 MAC Meeting Minutes (Tab 1)